dario-chic/aguacandy/README.md

 As a Landing Page, it doesn't have too many special funcionalities, but for this website I developed one that I regard it's interesting because while I was coding it I couldn't find something alike on the web (stackoverflow 😅) so I had to make it from scratch.

 It is my "Responsive Slider", my main idea was to create two different views in differents devices.
-An slider for mobile and a normal grid when the slider was too big.
+An slider for mobile and a standard grid when the slider was too big.

 After a while thinking about the flow and logical of the funcionality, both programming and styling, I got my first prototype.
 It worked, but the switch between sliders was too tough and zero smooth.
 So by a switch between classes and animations I could get a good result.